San José State University

 The War of 1812 revealed the weakness of the American financial system so in 1816 the charter of the Bank of the United States was rechartered.
-Support for the second Bank of the United States came from political figures such as President James Monroe and Senator John C. Calhoun who were concerned with the low credit and financial solvency of the Federal government, as revealed by the difficulties financing the costs of the War of 1812.
+Support for the second Bank of the United States came from political figures such as President James Madison and Senator John C. Calhoun who were concerned with the low credit and financial solvency of the Federal government, as revealed by the difficulties financing the costs of the War of 1812.
 Support also came from business leaders such as John Jacob Astor who were concerned with the financial chaos of the time.

 The charter called for capital of $35 million, of which $7 million was to be supplied by the U.S. government.
 The Bank was controlled by a board of twenty directors, 15 elected by the private stockholders and 5 appointed by the President of the United States.
 The Bank was to pay the U.S. government $1.5 million per year for its franchise.

-Some political figures, e.g. Daniel Webster and John Randolph, opposed this mixing of private and public power but the Act of Congress was passed and President Monroe signed it into law on April 10, 1816.
+Some political figures, e.g. Daniel Webster and John Randolph, opposed this mixing of private and public power but the Act of Congress was passed and President Madison signed it into law on April 10, 1816.
 But the charter was again limited to twenty years.

 The first president of the Second Bank was William Jones.
 Jones had been Secretary of the Navy and later Acting Secretary of the Treasury during the War of 1812.
 His tenure as Secretary of the Treasury was marked by mismanagement of finances and there was no reason to believe that he would be any more competent in managing the Bank of the United States.